microsoft/delta-kusto/documentation/tutorials/az-dev-ops/README.md

 ## Final results

-Let's see how the solution looks like when executed.
-We will look how the pipelines are implemented after.
+Let us see how the solution looks like when executed (we will look how the pipelines are implemented in another section).

 ### Reverse Engineer